marvinholleman/typescript-game/README.md

-# Parallax car
+<del># Parallax car
 Drive with left&right arrows.
 You can jump with up arrow.
-Switch between different jump modes with 'o' and 'p' keys.
+Switch between different jump modes with 'o' and 'p' keys.</del>

+# link: Play the game here!

+Use Arrows to drive left and right.
+Fire bullets or rockets with space bar and switch between them with O and P. Kill all the soldiers, but check out your gas and health, because the game is over if you're out of gas or health.
+Use the gas powerUp to refill the gass.

+Sometimes the enemy fires a nuke and does some damage to everyone in the game.

 # Pull request
 Configured basic project.
 Configs where not okay to clone successfully.
 Removed Package.json and Webpack.config.js from Gitignore file.
 Made a new Webpack file to build the files & added package.json file so the node modules could be installed.